Borewit/musicbrainz-api/README.md

 ## Before using this library

-MusicBrainz asks that you [identifying your application](https://wiki.musicbrainz.org/Development/XML_Web_Service/Version_2#User%20Data) by filling in the ['User-Agent' Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent).
+MusicBrainz asks that you to [identify your application](https://wiki.musicbrainz.org/Development/XML_Web_Service/Version_2#User%20Data) by filling in the ['User-Agent' Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent).
 By passing `appName`, `appVersion`, `appMail` musicbrainz-api takes care of that.

 ## Submitting metadata